opencast/opencast/docs/guides/admin/docs/configuration/admin-ui/statistics.md

 ========

 In Opencast, the "Statistics" feature can be seen as a set of charts which can be displayed in the Admin UI.
-Currently, statistics for three so called "resource types" are available:
+Currently, statistics for three so-called "resource types" are available:

 - Statistics for the resource type **EPISODE** are displayed in a tab in the event details dialog.
 - Statistics for the resource type **SERIES** are displayed in a tab in the series details dialog.